 If it concerns you that much, you should consult with a qualified oculofacial cosmetic surgeon who understands the face and eyes to better understand your goals and a possible way to help you.

-Sleeping Position and Droopy Eyes Genetics and certain lifestyles such as smoking, sun worshipping, excessive weight gain, or high stress are more likely to make droopy eyelids appear.
+Genetics and certain lifestyles such as smoking, sun worshiping, excessive weight gain, or high stress are more likely to make droopy eyelids appear.
 Sleeping on your face isn’t so much a huge factor usually.

 If it is a concern that bothers you, I recommend getting an examination by a qualified doctor who can better determine if you need treatment.

-After Blepharoplasty Eye Care Eyedrops moisturize your eyes and keep them from becoming dry and reducing irritation, but don’t correct asymmetry or affect the shape of the eyes.
+Eye drops moisturize your eyes and keep them from becoming dry and reducing irritation, but don’t correct asymmetry or affect the shape of the eyes.
 After blepharoplasty, healing could take anywhere from 7-10 days and swelling could last from 6-10 months.

 You’ve had blepharoplasty on both your eyes, and it is still too early to tell if your eyes are in fact asymmetrical.
 I recommend you consult with your eyelid surgeon for care and concerns regarding your eyelid surgery.

-Hyaluronic Acid Injectable Treatment for Hollow Eyes Considering that you appear to be young, a nonsurgical method (injectable) is probably most appropriate.
-For Hollowness beneath the eyes, I would recommend a hyaluronic acid injectable filler (such as Restylane or Juvederm) or a “Vampire Facelift” to add volume in that area .
+For hollowness beneath the eyes, I would recommend a hyaluronic acid injectable filler (such as Restylane or Juvederm) or a “Vampire Facelift” to add volume in that area .

 I see many patients with hollow eyes and dark circles as a concern at my practice in New York.
 A proper consultation with a specialized is necessary for treatment advice.